jschreuder/Middle/README.rst

 others).
 But you'll always have a useful backtrace telling you where things went wrong.

+Note: all examples use Zend Diactoros, but any PSR-7 compatible library will work as well.

 ----------------------------
 Running a Middle application
 ----------------------------